Background pattern

 Instructions for use

-Before and after each infusion, the circuit should be washed with 5 ml of sodium chloride 9 mg/ml (0.9%) injection solution or glucose injection solution.
+Before and after each infusion, the catheterization circuit should be flushed with approximately 5 ml of 0.9% sodium chloride injectable solution or 5% glucose solution.

-The residual medication should not be infused through the administration system, as the rapid injection of busulfan has not been studied and is not recommended.
+Residual medication should not be administered through the administration system, as rapid injection of busulfan has not been studied and is not recommended.

 No other intravenous solution should be administered concomitantly with this infusion.

 Single-use product.
-Only transparent solutions free of visible particles should be used.
+Only clear solutions free of particles should be used.

 Diluted solution:

-It has been confirmed that the chemical and physical stability during use after dilution with 5% glucose solution or sodium chloride 9 mg/ml (0.9%) injection solution is 4 hours (including infusion time) after dilution if stored at 20°C -25°Cor 15 hours after dilution if stored between 2 °C-8 °C plus 3 additional hours at 20°C -25°C(including infusion time).
+Chemical and physical stability after dilution with a 5% glucose solution or 0.9% sodium chloride solution has been confirmed for 4 hours (including infusion time) after dilution if stored at 20°C - 25°C or for 15 hours after dilution if stored at 2°C-8°C plus an additional 3 hours at 20°C - 25°C (including infusion time).

 From a microbiological point of view, the diluted solution should be used immediately.